rea1shane/docker-centos-sshd/8/README.md

-# CentOS 8 with sshd
+# Docker CentOS 8 with sshd

 The default password for root is `1`.